 ...he slowed down, rolled his eyes half closing them and made a feminine "ah!" and he shivered every time a bullet hit him as if I were tickling him...

 And so it goes, Quilty fleeing Humbert's bullets which keep finding him.
 Quilty retires to his bedroom and Humbert shoots him to a bloody pulp in his bed.

 I may have lost contact with reality for a second or two...a kind of momentary shift occurred as if I were in the connubial bedroom, and Charlotte were sick in bed.
 Quilty was a very sick man.
 I held one of his slippers instead of the pistol--I was sitting on the pistol.

 He sits and waits for Quilty to die.

 Quilty does not unfold himself out from under a sheet, disassociating himself from a piece of furniture.
 There is no ping-pong game.
 There are no boxing gloves.
 Quilty does not pound out Chopin on the piano.
 Quilty does not needle Humbert with the accusation that he likes "to watch".
 Humbert does not shoot Quilty through a painting of a young woman.

 Having searched periodically for it, I finally found the match of the portait in the movie, it having occurred to me to search through Gainsborough's rivals.
 The portrait turns out to be by George Romney, and of Frances Puleston (Mrs. Bryan Cooke).
-The image is from the Metropolitan Museum of Art online, with a little color adjustment.
+The image below is from the Metropolitan Museum of Art online, with a little color adjustment on my part.
 Frances lived from 1765 to 1818 and ten sittings were held for the portrait between 1787 and 1789.